easternnl/VUser2Influx/README.md

-Import VUser logs into InfluxDb or SQLite3 database
+Import performance testing logs with the following format:
+    - VUser logs, basically key+value with
+    - Truweb SQLite DB
+    - Tikker

+Into the following formats for further analysis or reporting:
+    - InfluxDb
+    - CSV
+    - SQLite3

-Still under development, not ready yet.
+Still under development, not ready 100% yet.

+Todo:
+    - Importing JTL files of JMeter
+    - Readme / help file